Clinton impeachment figure makes return in Trump sequel

 One of Livingston’s ancestors administered the oath of office to George Washington.
 Another signed the Declaration of Independence.
 A third became a Supreme Court Justice, nominated by then-President Thomas Jefferson.

-Elected to the House in 1977, Livingston rose to become the powerful House Ways and Means Committee Chairman, with jurisdiction over the tax code.
+Elected to the House in 1977, Livingston rose to become the Appropriations Committee chairman, with jurisdiction over the tax code.
 And in 1998, during what then seemed to be over-the-top drama of Clinton’s impeachment proceedings, he was elected by his colleagues to succeed House Speaker Newt Gingrich, who had his own issues with infidelity.

 On the morning of the impeachment vote, Livingston astounded the House by announcing from the floor that he would not assume the speakership, which is second in line to the presidency.
 Instead, he announced, he would resign to keep details of his infidelity from tearing apart his family.
 His wife had insisted he disclose the affairs after learning that Hustler magazine was preparing an expose.

-Note: This story has been corrected to show that Livingston was chairman of the Appropriations Committee, not the Ways and Means Committee.